jeremiahscanlon/friend-finder-node-app/README.md

 npm install
 ```

-3) Navigate to http://localhost:8070/ to ensure server to view the landing page.
+3) Navigate to http://localhost:8070/ to ensure server is running and to view the landing page.

 4) Click the button on the landing page or go directly to http://localhost:8070/survey to fill out the survey.